uc-r/uc-r.github.io/datawrangling/data_wrangling.md

 - 20% [Mid-term Project Evaluation](data_wrangling/mid-term)
 - 50% [Final Project](data_wrangling/final-project)
 - 10% [Engagement](data_wrangling/engagement)
-- There will be no final exam
+- There will be no in-class final exam

 Final grades will be distributed according to the following cutoffs: